kjosib/bedspread/docs/source/about.rst

 Current Status
 ---------------
 *Bed Spread* is presently too nascent for serious use, but watch this space.
+It's growing.